 FRA has gone from strength to strength since its launch.
-It has established 11 offices worldwide, worked on over a handful of the biggest FCPA cases and been involved in more than a dozen corporate monitorships.
-It has cemented its position as a top-choice for major law firms and companies to advise on high-profile corruption, sanctions, and bribery matters, providing forensic accounting and e-discovery expertise.
-The firm consists of a diverse group of professionals who between them speak over 30 different languages, including French, German and Italian, Mandarin, Cantonese, Hindi and Japanese.
+It has 10 offices worldwide, worked on many of the biggest bribery cases and been involved in more than a dozen corporate monitorships.
+It has cemented its position as a top-choice for major law firms and companies to advise on high-profile corruption, sanctions and bribery matters, providing forensic accounting and e-discovery expertise.

-The firm is a three-time winner of the GIR Award for Investigations Consultancy of the Year, in 2016, 2017 and 2020.
-The most recent award was in acknowledgement of FRA’s involvement in French aircraft manufacturer Airbus’ blockbuster US$4 billion foreign bribery settlement.
+The firm is a three-time winner of the GIR Award for Investigations Consultancy of the Year, in 2016, 2017 and 2020, and has been nominated for the 2021 award.

-Other FRA professionals of note in DC include Stacy Fresch, Jen Baskin and Dale Kitchens.
-Fresch is a former assistant chief accountant at the US Securities and Exchange Commission and has been appointed as an independent co-monitor in connection with a Public Company Accounting Oversight Board (PCAOB) enforcement action.
+Other FRA professionals of note in DC include Stacy Fresch, Neil Keenan and Dale Kitchens.
+Fresch is a former assistant chief accountant at the US SEC and has been appointed as an independent co-monitor in connection with a Public Company Accounting Oversight Board (PCAOB) enforcement action.

-FRA regularly plays a role on the biggest foreign bribery cases.
-The year 2020 was no different.
-FRA acted alongside Dechert, Clifford Chance, August & Debouzy, Paul Hastings and Arnold & Porter as the firms advised Airbus in connection with a multilateral bribery investigation.
-In January, Airbus entered an unprecedented US$4 billion resolution with the UK Serious Fraud Office, the French National Financial Prosecutor’s Office, the US Justice Department and the US State Department to resolve alleged bribery and export control violations.
+FRA was the forensic adviser to Airbus in connection with a multilateral bribery investigation.
+In January 2020, Airbus entered an unprecedented US$4 billion resolution with the UK’s SFO, the French National Financial Prosecutor’s Office, the US DOJ and the US State Department to resolve alleged bribery and export control violations.

-FRA has offices in the UK, the US, Canada, France, Switzerland, Finland, and Sweden.
+FRA has offices in the UK, the US, Canada, France, Switzerland and Sweden.

 FRA has acted for Airbus, Swedbank, Rolls-Royce, Swedish telecommunications company Telia, French engineering company Technip, US oil and gas services company Weatherford International, and oil company Total, among many others.

-FRA’s regular roles on big corruption cases, whether for e-discovery, forensic accounting or compliance consulting purposes is reflected in its track record.
-The firm has been involved in the bribery investigation into Telia which resulted in a first-of-its-kind settlement in 2017 with US, Dutch and Swedish authorities to resolve allegations of bribery in Uzbekistan.
+Past investigations the firm has been involved in include investigations into allegations of money laundering and US sanctions violations by Swedish lender Swedbank in 2019, and work on the bribery investigation into Telia, which resulted in a first-of-its-kind settlement in 2017 with US, Dutch and Swedish authorities to resolve allegations of bribery in Uzbekistan.

 It has also acted for French construction company Alstom, chemicals company Innospec, UK engineering company Rolls-Royce and French engineering company Technip.

-Forensic Risk Alliance (FRA) is an international consultancy which works with global corporations and their counsel to identify, analyse and mitigate the risks associated with transactional compliance obligations, litigation and investigations.
-We are regularly hired by law firms and corporations to provide expertise on some of the world’s largest compliance matters and are consistently recommended for our ability to go the extra mile during high-stake investigations.
-2019 marked our 20th anniversary as a firm – a major milestone in our story of success and growth.
+Forensic Risk Alliance (FRA) is an international consultancy that combines forensic accounting and investigative experience with cutting edge data mining technology, to help our clients effectively manage and mitigate risks relating to cross-border investigations, litigation and compliance objectives.
+Law firms and corporations regularly engage us to provide expertise on some of the world’s largest regulatory matters and we are consistently recommended for our ability to go the extra mile during high-stakes investigations.

 Unlike traditional accounting firms, we operate purely in the forensic space and generally have no conflicts.
 As internationally recognised specialists in multi-jurisdictional investigations, we bring a high level of confidence to clients by providing clear, robust and candid advice that is trusted by clients, regulators, courts and enforcement agencies.
-We frequently work at the direction of counsel on global matters including complex multi-year investigations, collecting data from numerous accounting and electronic sources, analysing complex transactions and advising clients in response to regulatory inquiries and monitorships.
+We frequently work at the direction of counsel on global matters including complex internal or regulatory investigations, analysing data from numerous accounting and electronic sources, and advising clients in response to regulatory compliance inquiries and monitorships.